 - To Build Cross Sector and Interdisciplinary Collaborative Networks and Solidarity For Sustainable Social Justice

-Empowering and building up a movement of indigenous young activist who strive to preserve their cultural rights and identity amidst vast unsustainable and aggressive development and urbanization in Malaysia.
-We collaborate with the School Of Acting Justly, Loving Tenderly and Treading Humbly (SALT), our indigenous youth partners.
-Malaysia has lost a huge portion of her natural rain forest due to palm oil plantations, logging, construction of mega dams and other factors which are part of unsustainable development.
+Empowering and building up a movement of a young activist who strives to preserve their cultural rights and identity amidst vast unsustainable, aggressive development and urbanisation in Malaysia.
+We collaborate with the School Of Acting Justly, Loving Tenderly and Treading Humbly (SALT), our youth partners.
+Malaysia has lost a considerable portion of her natural rain forest due to plantations, logging, construction of mega dams and other unsustainable and aggressive development projects.
 The indigenous peoples are probably the last people on the planet who fully understand how the ecosystem works and how to conserve and restore the forest and hence our partnership with them.
 We have other international partners like Pax Romana IMCS Asia Pacific and Diplomacy Training Program of UNSW which provides opportunities for our leaders to build their capacity and then participate in environmental justice campaigns to ensure that nature is preserved and to prevent the catastrophic impact of climate change.
 Till date, we have organized 5 series of SALT youth training and have actively campaigned against the destructive Kaiduan (Sabah), Telum(Pahang) and Baram(Sarawak) mega-dams.

-Promoting integrity in governance, democracy and development is vital to ensure social justice and human rights standards and best practices are promoted and protected in every sector of life.
-Lack of integrity can cause catastrophe to the economy, tear social fabrics and prevent inequality from being resolved by keeping the poor from accessing basic services and having their fair share of the economy pie.
-To help Malaysians understand the values, principles and actions of Integrated Integrity, NSI and our partners Oriental Hearts and Mind Study Institute (OHMSI) are developing an Operational Manual which “socializes” the ideas and principles in the original ” Roots to Fruits” publication by Malaysian Institute of Integrity (IIM) among various stakeholders i.e bureaucrats ,business sector, NGOs, local politicians, academicians, youth and local residence.
-We hope the manual which will be produced using action research methodology will help Malaysians understand integrity in deeper levels and put the values into practice.
+Promoting integrity in governance, democracy and development are vital to ensure social justice, human rights and best practices are promoted and protected in every sector.
+Lack of integrity can be catastrophic to the economy, tear social fabrics and prevent inequality from being resolved by keeping the poor from accessing essential services and having their fair share of the economic pie.
+To help Malaysians understand the values and principles of Integrity, NSI and our partners Oriental Hearts and Mind Study Institute (OHMSI) are developing an Operational Manual which “socializes” the ideas and principles in the original ” Roots to Fruits” publication by Malaysian Institute of Integrity (IIM) among various stakeholders i.e bureaucrats ,business sector, politicians, town councillors, academicians, youth and local residents.
+We hope the manual which will be produced using action research methodology will help Malaysians understand integrity deeper and put the values into practice.
 For sustainability, we plan to develop a movement to promote and socialize integrity at all levels.

 Executive Director: Adrian Pereira [firstname.lastname@example.org] +60122900756(hp)